-Argentina is the eighth biggest country in the world and within its 2,780,400 square kilometers exists magnificent bio and geographical diversity.
-The National Parks Administration is the agency that preserves and manages these areas, a total of 33 protected spaces that occupy almost 4% of the total Argentinian territory.
+Argentina is the eighth-biggest country in the world and within its 2,780,400 square kilometers exists magnificent bio and geographical diversity.
+The National Parks Administration is the agency that preserves and manages these areas, a total of 37 protected spaces that occupy almost 4% of the total Argentinian territory.
 Visiting some of these natural wilderness areas is a must for any traveler looking for a special experience.
-Here are the top national parks to visit in Argentina.
+The local experts at SayHueque have selected a list of our top 10 national parks to visit while you’re in Argentina.

 Parque Nacional Los Glaciares

 Los Glaciares National Park was created in 1945 (726.927 km 2) and is located in the area known as the Austral Andes in Argentina, southwest of Santa Cruz province.
 It holds impressive landscapes of mountains, lakes, glaciers and woods.
-The Park has got a big portion under ice and snow (almost half of its area) in the west and the arid Patagonian Steppe to the East.
+The Park has a big portion of its territory under ice and snow (almost half of its area) in the west and the arid Patagonian Steppe to the east.

-The parks hold typical species from sub-Antarctic woods and the Patagonian steppe: Condors, black-chested buzzard Eagle, Darwin’s Rhea, Guanaco, and puma.
+The parks contains typical species from sub-Antarctic woods and the Patagonian steppe: Condors, black-chested buzzard Eagle, Darwin’s Rhea, guanacos, and pumas.
 The flora is mainly composed of lengas, ñires and guindos.

-The closest city is Calafate, center of all activities and services.
-Today the Park offers several options to visit all year round.
-The most popular is the Perito Moreno Glacier that produces a cyclic phenomenon of forward and backwards movements’ creating spectacular ice falls from its walls.
-As well there are beautiful big lakes as a result of the pressure of the Antique ice such as Lago Argentino and Lago Viedma
+The closest city is El Calafate, which is the center of all activities and services.
+Today, the Park offers several options to visit all year round.
+The most popular attraction is the Perito Moreno Glacier that produces a cyclic phenomenon of forward and backwards movements creating spectacular ice falls from its walls.
+Also, there are beautiful lakes as a result of the pressure of the ice such as Lago Argentino and Lago Viedma.

 Parque Provincial Aconcagua

-Aconcagua Provincial Park is located in the Andes Mountain range with important mountains over 5,000 masl in 70,000 hectares.
-Its 112 km form the city of Mendoza, the Argentinean wine province.
-Its not a National park, but we list it for its great attractions.
+Aconcagua Provincial Park is located in the Andes Mountain range and boasts some of the most impressive mountains over 5,000 masl in 70,000 hectares.
+It’s located 112 km from the city of Mendoza, the Argentinean wine province.
+Although it’s not technically a national park, we list it for its truly amazing attractions.

 This area preserves glaciers, watersheds, high Andean flora and fauna (such as Condors, pumas, and high Andean rodents), and archeological Inca sites.
-As well it’s a popular spot for winter mountains sports such as climbing, trekking and skiing.
+Also, it’s a popular spot for winter mountain sports such as climbing, trekking and skiing.
 The Aconcagua Mt.
-(6962) Masl.
-It go 2 ways of approach to start the ascend in “Quebrada de Horcones” and “Quebrada de las Vacas”.
-This mountain has got routes for different skills and levels of climbers.
+(6962 masl) has 2 main trails to ascend in “Quebrada de Horcones” and “Quebrada de las Vacas”.
+In addition, this mountain has plenty of other routes for different skills and levels of climbers.

-Nahuel Huapi is the oldest National Park in Argentina (1934).
+Nahuel Huapi is the oldest National Park in Argentina (established 1934).
 Its 7005 km2 surround Nahuel Huapi Lake in the foothills of the Patagonian Andes.
-Its landscapes represent the north Patagonian Andean Zone consisting of three types: Altoandino (with perpetual snow above 1,600 mt) the Andino-Patagónico (in the lower reaches of the hills) and the Patagonian steppe.
-As well it includes small parts of the Valdivian Forest.
+Its landscapes represent the north Patagonian Andean Zone consisting of three environments: Altoandino (with perpetual snow above 1,600 mt), the Andino-Patagónico (in the lower reaches of the hills), and the Patagonian steppe.
+It also includes small parts of the Valdivian Forest.
 The landscape is breathtaking: lakes, rapid rivers, waterfalls, snow-clad peaks, glaciers and extensive forests.
 In the Mapuche language nahuel means “jaguar” and huapi means, “island”.

-In between the fauna we can find are River otters, Andean huemul (small deer) foxes, cougars, guanacos, magellanic woodpeckers, condors, green austral parakeets, geese.
+In between the fauna we can find river otters, Andean huemul (small deer) foxes, cougars, guanacos, magellanic woodpeckers, condors, green austral parakeets, geese, and more.
 The dominant tree species in the park are the lengas, coihue, and the ñires.

 Parque Nacional Tierra del Fuego

-“Land of Fire” National Park consists of an archipelago The biggest island is the “Isla grande Tierra del fuego” (divided between Argentina & Chile) with an area of 48, 100 km2 and other islands include Cape Horn & Diego Ramirez..
-Taking National Route 3 from Ushuaia city, going along the Pipo River Valley, accesses it.
-There are many bays and coves, beaches and cliffs, creating a perfect shelter for sea fauna.
+“Land of Fire” National Park consists of an extensive archipelago.
+The biggest island is the “Isla Grande Tierra del Fuego” (divided between Argentina & Chile) with an area of 48, 100 km2, and some other popular islands in the area include Cape Horn & Diego Ramirez.
+You can access the park by taking National Route 3 from Ushuaia city, and continuing along the Pipo River Valley.
+There are many bays and coves, as well as beaches and cliffs, creating a perfect shelter for sea life.

 Among the most notable animals in the archipelago are austral parakeets, sea gulls, guanacos, foxes, kingfishers, condors, king penguins, owls, and fire crown hummingbirds.
 Only 30% of the islands have forests, which are classified as Magellanic Sub polar.
 The northeast is made up of steppe and cool semi-desert.

-The earliest human settlements go back to 8,000 BC; Europeans reached in 1520 with Magellan’s Expedition “Land of Fire” came from the views of bonfires that the natives built.
-Local populations were displaced in the second half of 19th century, and the area boomed in sheep farming and gold rush.
-Today, the main activity is Petroleum extraction in the North and tourism, manufacturing and Antarctic Cruise logistics are important in the South.
+The earliest human settlements here can be traced back to 8,000 BC; Europeans reached the area in 1520 with Magellan’s expedition and gave the region the name “Land of Fire”, coming from the views of bonfires that the natives built.
+Local populations were displaced in the second half of 19th century, and the area boomed in sheep farming and a gold rush.
+Today, the main activity is Petroleum extraction in the North and tourism, manufacturing, and Antarctic Cruise logistics in the South.

-Punta Tombo Rockery harbor is the largest colony of Magellanic Penguins in South America.
-It’s located in a peninsula into the Atlantic Coast in Chubut Province (110 km S of Trelew and 188 from Puerto Madryn.)
-The Punta Tombo Provincial Reserve, is protected since 1979, and is part of the new marine national park at Golfo San Jorge.
+Punta Tombo Rockery harbor boasts the largest colony of Magellanic Penguins in South America.
+It’s located in a peninsula on the Atlantic Coast in Chubut Province (110 km South of Trelew and 188 km from Puerto Madryn.)
+The Punta Tombo Provincial Reserve, protected since 1979, is also part of the new marine national park at Golfo San Jorge.

-Along with spring, in September, thousands of penguins start arriving to Patagonian Coasts from Brazil.
+In September, along with all spring, thousands of penguins start arriving to Patagonian Coasts from Brazil.
 More than a million and a half arrive each year.
-And stay here up to mid March but the best season to see them is after November, once the babies are born.
-One of the best features of this Reservation is that you can see the penguins very close.
+The best time to see them up close is after November, once the babies are born, though they can be observed until mid-March.

 There are Trails and boardwalks across the arid, gravelly terrain, full of small shrubs and burrows where the penguins nest.
 Other fauna include Patagonian hares, foxes, gulls and cormorants.
 Dolphins and whales swim offshore.